-We can do better, not by dismissing the greatest source of meaning and joy (and pain and loss); but by learning to manage the internal drives for connection the fluctuating emotions, drawing on faulty learning, by developing healthy dependency, embracing the vulnerability of trust, and expanding our lives through intimacy.
+We can do better, not by dismissing the greatest source of meaning and joy (and pain and loss); but by learning to manage the internal drives for connection the fluctuating emotions by developing healthy dependence, embracing the vulnerability of trust, and expanding our lives through intimacy.

 The path is clear; but the journey excruciating.
 Extinguishing unproductive learning that interferes with basic functioning of a flourishing life requires expert guidance, incorporating new learning; but this is possible.
 New discoveries in brain science and psychotherapy have emerged over the last decade that give new hope.
 We can bond with healthy connections even when the past has dictated devastating fears, driving a wedge between the sufferer and the object they hope will save them from the internalized terror.

 Hendricks, G; Hendricks, K. (1992) Conscious Loving: The Journey to Co-Commitment.
 Bataam Publishing.